 Walled in depression

 If a patient incarnates with the past-life experience and trauma of being “walled in,” he will undoubtedly have difficulty developing himself.
-This ultimate sentence was mainly used in the dark ages and can still be present on the soul level as a powerful imprint.
+This ultimate sentence was mainly used in the dark ages and can still be a powerful imprint on the soul level.

 Life becomes worth living when the threat and expectation of isolation are banished.